Funding Opportunities

 Norman, OK 73019-6032

-AERI Scholarships for Doctoral Students and Un-tenured Ladder Faculty to Attend the 2012 Institute (top)
+AERI Scholarships for Doctoral Students and Un-tenured Ladder Faculty to Attend Institutes (top)

-For each summer institute, 20 doctoral scholarships will be awarded.
-Each scholarship will cover all travel, accommodation, and living expenses incurred while attending an institute.
+For each summer institute, doctoral scholarships will be awarded to cover travel, accommodation, and living expenses incurred while attending an institute.

 In order to be eligible to apply for the scholarship, you must be a doctoral student or an un-tenured ladder faculty attending a U.S. college or university.
 Students and faculty attending a school outside of the United States are not eligible to apply for the scholarship, but are still welcome and encouraged to apply to attend the Institute.